injflea727/grove/README.md

 At Druidic, experience has taught us that functional programming is a delightful and effective way to build software.
 We think you'll agree.

-### Sturdy Walls, Open Gates
+### A Walled Garden with Open Gates

-We'll be the first to admit that the Stone's user interface is restrictive, and even primitive.
+We'll be the first to admit that the Stone's text-only user interface is restrictive, and even primitive.
 If you come in expecting a tech-level similar to the Apple II, we think you'll be pleasantly surprised.

-We think that these restrictions can actually be a boon to programmers.
+However, we believe that these restrictions can actually be a boon to programmers.
-They encourage you to focus more on features and functionality, and less on making a glossy UI.
+They help focus your efforts on features and functionality, and relieve you of the endless visual tweaking that attends GUI development.

-Although the Stone can only run certain, restricted types of programs, that doesn't mean it can't *produce* more complex software.
+Although the Stone is restricted to text-only programs, that doesn't mean it can't *produce* multimedia software.
 The [MOSS](https://github.com/druidic/MOSS) operating system gives you tools to create fully-featured HTML and JavaScript applications that run in your web browser.
-The Stone is, almost paradoxically, both ascetic and cosmopolitan.

 ## API Reference